sindresorhus/sindresorhus.github.com/source/content/apps/day-progress.md

 At this time, the app doesn't support this.
 Considering the wide-ranging user preferences of notifications, from system alerts to fullscreen notifications and differing "do not disturb" settings, I've opted to keep the app straightforward and not include notifications for now.

+#### Can you add Pomodoro features?

+This is outside the scope of the app.
+Day Progress is meant as a general day progress indicator, not a task timer.
+There are many dedicated Pomodoro apps available in the App Store.

 #### Can it show a progress bar for how much time I have left in my life?

 This is out of scope for this app, and there are existing apps for that already.